The picture shows the value propagation (“backup”) of a single update step with these three methods:

 Log standard deviations are used so we don’t have to constrain the ANN output to be nonnegative, and can simply exponentiate the log outputs to obtain , without loosing anything.

-While IRL, organisms receive intrinsic rewards, in contemporary RL this is turned on its head: The agent receives extrinsic rewards from the environment, which tells him what’s good and what’s bad.
+While IRL, organisms receive intrinsic rewards, in contemporary RL this is turned on its head: The agent receives extrinsic rewards from the environment, which tells it what’s good and what’s bad.
 If we want to create agentic, open-ended AI / ALIFE, we should think about how to make them intrinsically motivated.

-Best paper I’ve read all year (24) on this: Embracing curiosity eliminates the exploration-exploitation dilemma.
+Best paper I’ve read all year (‘24) on this: Embracing curiosity eliminates the exploration-exploitation dilemma.

-Difficulties in RL with data: 1
+Difficulties in RL with data: 2

-• non-stationary (changing distribution)
+- non-stationary (changing distribution)

-• depends on your model
+- depends on your model

-• credit assignment (unclear which actions was good)
+- credit assignment (unclear which actions was good)

-• keeping state/state-action values in a reasonable range (equation 3.10 in Sutton & Barto can help you upper bound the magnitudes, an upper bound on the order of 1e1 usually works for me)
+Stuff that makes or breaks trainings in practice: - keeping state/state-action values in a reasonable range (equation 3.10 in Sutton & Barto can help you upper bound the magnitudes, an upper bound on the order of 1e1 usually works for me)

-• balancing exploration and exploitation right
+- balancing exploration and exploitation right

-• effective learning rates - the value of n in n-step returns (5 to 20 is usually good)
+- effective learning rates - the value of n in n-step returns (5 to 20 is usually good)

 Danie Hafner (YT):